marcinkuzminski/rhodecode/docs/api/api.rst

 Get's an user by username or user_id, Returns empty result if user is not found.
 If userid param is skipped it is set to id of user who is calling this method.
-This command can be executed only using api_key belonging to user with admin rights, or regular users which cannot specify userid parameter.
+This command can be executed only using api_key belonging to user with admin rights, or regular users that cannot specify different userid than theirs

 INPUT::